BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 Later, when Diluc returned to Mondstadt, Jean wrote a letter to Diluc:

-> Dear Diluc,
->
-> Welcome back to Mondstadt, Sir.
->
-> It has been some time since the incident.
-We discovered that Eroch had betrayed us, and he has been punished severely.
-I hope that this news will put your mind at ease.
->
-> In other news, our people have discovered that the Abyss Order has stepped up its activities between Wolvendom and Stone Gate lately.
-Also — a mysterious individual that people are calling the "Darknight Hero" has suddenly started showing up out of nowhere all around Mondstadt City.
-He typically acts in the dead of night, and his intentions are currently unclear.
->
-> Please stay safe, and notify the Knights as soon as possible should you see anything suspicious.
-We will send support immediately.
-Whether you are presently in our ranks or not, all faithful knights will remember your contributions to the Knights of Favonius.
+Later, when Diluc returned to Mondstadt, Jean wrote a letter to him, welcoming him back to Mondstadt.
+She first updated him on Eroch’s situation, informing him that he had been punished severely.
+She then informed him of recent Abyss Order activities between Wolvendom and Stone Gate, and that there had been recent sightings of a mysterious individual with unknown intentions in Mondstadt City, known by the people as the “Darknight Hero”.
+She told him to stay safe and notify the Knights as soon as possible should he see anything suspicious.
+She added that whether he was presently among the ranks of the Knight of Favonius, all faithful knights will remember his contributions to the Knights of Favonius.
+She ended the letter by wishing Diluc to remain in good health.
->
-> May you remain in good health.
->
-> Jean

-Diluc then wrote a reply to Jean:

-> Dear Jean,
->
-> Thank you for your concern, Acting Grand Master.
-It is as you say.
-That incident should no longer weigh heavily on my mind.
-Punishing Eroch for his malfeasance was the right way to correct the Knights of Favonius's past mistakes.
-This is an important step indeed for the Knights.
->
-> As for my own personal safety, you need not concern yourself too much.
-The Knights of Favonius should focus their efforts where it counts by looking after those who need it most.
->
-> May you also remain in good health.
->
-> Diluc
+Diluc then wrote a reply to Jean, thanking her for her concern.
+He assured her that Eroch’s situation does not bother him anymore, and agreed that punishing him was the right thing to do to correct the Knights of Favonius’s past mistakes.
+He also assured her that she did not need to worry over his safety, instead, the Knights of Favonius should focus their efforts on looking after those who needed it most.
+He ended the letter by also wishing Jean to remain in good health.

 <span class="image fit"><img src="./JeanImages/09.jpg" alt="Jean and Diluc - the White Knight and the Dark Knight of Mondstadt"><span>